This post is a continuation of Abortion.

 2. The “Who are you to decide with the child’s fate” Argument

 There are people who will argue who are you to decide about the fate of someone?
 I would pose the question right back, who are you to decide the fate of someone?
-Who are you to decide to bring a person in the world with a life of suffering (handicap, unwanted in a family, abandoned, etc).
-But I won’t, as it is your choice, provided you will be able to (and afford to) live up to it and give the new being a good life for its entire life en par with most human beings (not a severely handicapped life).
+Who are you to decide to bring a person into the world with a life of suffering (handicap, unwanted in a family, abandoned, etc).
+But I won’t, as it is your choice, provided you will be able to (and afford to) live up to it and give the new being a good life for its entire life en par with most human beings.

 3. The “Miracles can happen” Argument